domibarton/docker-utorrent/README.md

 ## Update utorrent

-The utorrent server will automatically be updated when you (re)start the conatiner.
+The utorrent server will automatically be loaded when you create the container.
+Therefor you can remove and simply re-create the container at any time to get the new utorrent version.

 ## Build